Indie Lens Pop-Up: Free Chol Soo Lee

 About Indie Lens Pop-Up

-Our 2023 series of films are presented this winter and spring through the continued partnership between Teaneck International Film Festival, The Puffin Foundation Ltd., PBS, and Indie Lens Pop-Up, a neighborhood series that brings people together for film screenings and community-driven conversations.
+Our 2023 series of films are presented this winter and spring through the continued partnership between Teaneck International Film Festival (TIFF), The Puffin Foundation Ltd., PBS, and Indie Lens Pop-Up, a neighborhood series that brings people together for film screenings and community-driven conversations.
 Film screenings are free but registration is required.
+TIFF thanks our Winter/Spring documentary series sponsor, the YWCA of Northern New Jersey.
+Sponsorships are still available for Storming Caesars Palace and Free Chol Soo Lee.
+Contact if you would like to sponsor a film for as little as $50.